Learn French with Chanson Music with these 23 Song Recommendations (Full Translations Included!)

 Crystal roses

-My love without rival
+My unrivaled love

 Ah, Que La Vie Est Belle is Zaho de Sagazan’s glittering love letter to the surprising jolts of joy that make life feel almost magical.
 She paints the scene with dream-like snapshots: crystal roses creaking, a ruby-red opera bursting from a laser, a paradise bird flashing its wings.
 Wrapped in a lover’s embrace, the singer marvels at how, in one dazzling instant, the world can glow with color, warmth, and delicious possibility.